BisisthaP/IntuiqAI/README.md

 Current status -
-1. Error with AI analysis for numerical columns identification - rerun the existing code and debug to understand the issue better.
+1. Error with AI analysis for numerical columns identification - prompt changed - completed (hopefully)
-2. Needs to add a code snippet to add date time identification.
+2. Needs to add a code snippet to add date time identification. - completed - but another error of year as numerical has arised!